Click here to email

 I employ Adaptive Insight Mediation, in solo or co-mediation, applied to conflict and dispute situations for productive and transformative outcomes, learning, and creative engagement of individuals, institutions, and organizations.

 Having worked in the private, public, and education sectors, I have held a wide range of jobs – from draftsman and wireman, union steward and poet, to teacher, policy and program strategist and analyst, systems designer, and senior manager.
 I left the U.S. Government after 37 years, with two decades experience in technology transfer for sustainable development, trade, and research in energy, climate, and environment – supporting activities throughout the world under the aegis of the United Nations Framework Convention on Climate Change.
-And using my background in group dynamics, organizational development and alternative dispute resolution, I began mediating in 2012, and was professionally certified at the beginning of 2017.
+I taught strategic thinking on the faculty of the Industrial College of the Armed Forces (now the Eisenhower Institute of the National Defense University) and was co-founder of a 4-year college.
+Using my background in group dynamics, organizational development and alternative dispute resolution, I began mediating in 2012, was professionally certified at the beginning of 2017, and in 2019, was certified for mediating in the Delaware Superior Court.
+I am currently working on coaching certification.

 Working with the Center for Community Justice at People’s Place in Delaware since 2012, I have done well over 100 mediations and several hundred hours in victim-offender and community mediation work, to help resolve a variety of court-referred cases.
 Also experienced in workplace, domestic and family situations, including elder mediation.
-Workplace dispute resolution includes EEO and labor-management negotiation, in government, educational, and nonprofit settings, and private businesses and parties.
+Workplace dispute resolution includes EEO and labor-management negotiation, in government, educational, and nonprofit settings, and with private businesses and parties.

 BA, Antioch College; EdM, Harvard University; MBA, The Wharton School, University of Pennsylvania; and doctoral studies in management, University of Maryland University College.